RECENT WORKS

 Images from Witness Marks in the “Chronicles: The Great Depression and the Pandemic” exhibition at the Decorative Arts Center of Ohio, Lancaster, OH

 At a time when isolation and distance in multiple forms became necessary facts of life, Witness Marks began to imagine a visual conversation about human presence and transience that spoke to a lingering feeling of no longer belonging in a place you once called home.
+Text and everyday objects became opportunities to comment not only on my internal state, but also on the confusion and distress that most of us were feeling.

 Click here for more information on the traveling exhibition, installation views, technical specifications, and related educational programming.